 - Bib, for when we plan to eat out

-- Water bottles and a sippy cup, if it’s a hot day or we’ll be out a long time (water can also go in the car stash)
+- Glass water bottles and a non-toxic sippy cup, if it’s a hot day or we’ll be out a long time (water can also go in the car stash)

 - Swimsuit and swim diaper, if we expect to get wet